Traditional load estimation

 Gotcha #3: Increasing the rate too quickly after a queue opens

-Remember, you will have a bottleneck somewhere in your order process - every transaction has a slowest step.
-What you don't want to do is get a minute into your ticket sale, see that your server processor load is fine, and raise the rate.
+Remember, you will have a bottleneck somewhere in your order process - every transaction has a slowest step - and you'll get multiple sessions piling up there.
+What you don't want to do is get a minute into your ticket sale, see that your server processor load is well below its maximum number, and raise the rate.
 Your visitors probably haven't got as far as the "Buy Now" button.
-You want to wait until your database is reporting new orders at the same or similar rate as your Queue Rate and make your measurements and responsiveness tests then.
+You want to wait until your sql database is reporting new orders at the same or similar rate as your Queue Rate and make your measurements and responsiveness tests then.
 Remember that every time you increase the rate, it will take that same amount of time for the extra visitors to reach your bottleneck, so you won't be able to accurately assess how your server performs at the new rate until after that time has elapsed.

 Gotcha #4: Snapping your servers